ArshRomana1/ArshdeepsBookStore/README.txt

 After First step , i encountered 6 errors and solved them later through migrations and then updated the database by running
 "update database" command

+2000
+First we made a class called category.cs then added migration and solved error which occured in "applicationDbContext.cs"

+2040
+aDDED Category.cs file and had a lots of errors, it wasnt showing in the table. so I had to delete the cs file and then add again and after that i ran the migrayion command and also upadated the database now its showing the field of category in the table